paulusminus/transipctl/crates/transip-command/README.md

 - product elements \<productname\>
 - sleep \<number-of-seconds\>

+### Available on feature propagation
+- dns acme-validation-check \<domainname\> \<acme-validation\>

 ## Environment variable usage

-You can use a enviroment variable to specify domainname, acme-validation.
+You can use a enviroment variable to specify domainname, acme-validation or content.

 ### Examples